Today we take you on a seriously fun home tour! This functional family home is a celebration of colour, but not in an OTT way!

 Tip #3 — layer it up

 “The real trick with interior design is in the layers.
-A well-designed room that looks beautiful and lived in has many pieces that are put together to create the finished look.
+A well-designed room that looks beautiful and lived in has many pieces.
+These pieces are put together to create the finished look.
 For example, a living room needs more than just a sofa and a TV on a cabinet.

 “It needs things like an armchair, rug, side table, coffee table, lamps, scatter cushions, throw rug, ornaments, books, magazines and a vase of flowers.